TITLE 8 SOCIAL SERVICES

 [8.281.510.2 NMAC - N, 10/1/2012]

-8.281.510.3 STATUTORY AUTHORITY: The New Mexico medicaid program is administered pursuant to regulations promulgated by the federal department of health and human services under Title XIX of the Social Security Act, as amended and by the state human services department pursuant to state statute.
+8.281.510.3 STATUTORY AUTHORITY: The New Mexico medicaid program is administered pursuant to regulations promulgated by the federal department of health and human services under Title XIX of the Social Security Act, as amended and by the health care authority pursuant to state statute.
 See Sections 27-2-12 et seq., NMSA 1978.
+Section 9-8-1 et seq.
+NMSA 1978 establishes the health care authority (HCA) as a single, unified department to administer laws and exercise functions relating to health care facility licensure and health care purchasing and regulation.

 8.281.510.4 DURATION: Permanent.